"Who's the Girl Scout?," an acquaintance asked when she saw my sash and this magazine article on my front table.

 "Oh that's awesome."

 I think we all have a soft spot for the Girl Scouts and I was happy to see this article "Collector's Guide to Girl Scout Memorabilia" by Caroline Collins McKenzie in the March 2017 issue of Country Living magazine.
 It really jogged my memory.
-I remembered by green flashlight and crisp plastic coin purse.
-Tresures, they were treasures.
+I thought back fondly to my green Girl Scout flashlight and the crisp plastic coin purse with snap.
+Treasures, they were treasures.

 The Girl Scout organization, and more specifically our incredible Troop Leader, Mrs. Valerie Agresta, made an indelible mark on my life.
 I believe that my commitment to and success in the Junior League (a volunteer organization for women) goes back past my years of leadership in my sorority to my overall happiness as a Girl Scout.